Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the continuous Euler equations with artificial diffusion

 The relation (\ref{eq:velocity_1time_cdiff_0}) is exactly the physical momentum relation (\ref{eq:velocity_convective_0}) plus all the artificial diffusion terms, as we required, and as found in the limit equation (\ref{eq:velocity_cvar_cdiff}).
 Upon first inspection, the pressure variation relations (\ref{eq:velocity_1time_cdiff_-2},\ref{eq:velocity_1time_cdiff_-1}) do not appear to satisfy the physical relations (\ref{eq:velocity_convective_-2},\ref{eq:velocity_convective_-1}) because of the presence of the artificial diffusion terms.
 Expanding the pressure equation gives the $\mathcalOM{\-2}$, $\mathcalOM{\-1}$ and $\mathcalOM{0}$ relations:

 Now we see that the spatial variations of $\ord{p}{0,1}$ are constrained by the two systems (\ref{eq:velocity_1time_cdiff_-2},\ref{eq:pressure_1time_cdiff_-2}) and (\ref{eq:velocity_1time_cdiff_-1},\ref{eq:pressure_1time_cdiff_-1}) respectively.
 Both systems admit the desired constant solutions, but we cannot yet tell whether they also admit non-constant solutions\footnote{ We do not make use of $A\partial_{xx}p = 0 \implies \partial_{xx}p = 0$ as this is invalid for nonlinear artificial diffusion terms of the form $\partial_x (A \partial_x p)$.}.
-We will assume $\ord{p}{0,1}$ have constant initial conditions, and either periodic or constant boundary conditions.
+We will assume $\ord{p}{0,1}$ have constant initial conditions, and boundary conditions which are either periodic, or constant in both time and space.
+As for the physical relations (\ref{eq:velocity_convective_timescale}), $\ord{p}{1}$ is assumed to have initial and boundary conditions equal to zero.
 These assumptions lead to constant solutions, satisfying the pressure variation relations (\ref{eq:velocity_convective_-2},\ref{eq:velocity_convective_-1}).
 See Guillard \& Viozat \cite{guillard_behaviour_1999} for a more in-depth discussion of the conditions under which the discrete equivalents of these relations (which we will see later) lead to constant $\ord{p}{0,1}$ solutions.
 Note that it is useful to have restraints on both the first and second derivatives, despite the more involved reasoning about the constancy of $\ord{p}{0,1}$.
 Assuming that central gradient approximations ($\partial_x p |_i \approx \frac{p_{i+1}-p_{i-1}}{2\Delta x}$) will be used in the final discrete schemes, the discrete $\partial_x p = 0$ constraint alone could lead to odd-even decoupling and allow non-constant grid modes.
-These modes are prevented by the additional constraint $\partial_{xx} p = 0$.
+These modes are suppressed by the additional constraint $\partial_{xx} p = 0$.

-Assuming constant $\ord{p}{0,1}$ then $\partial_t \ord{p}{0} \to d_t\ord{p}{0}$, and relation (\ref{eq:pressure_1time_cdiff_0}) is exactly the physical divergence relation (\ref{eq:pressure_convective_0}), plus all the artificial diffusion terms.
-The retention of the artificial pressure diffusion term allows for Brezzi-Pitk{\"a}ranta stabilisation with a suitable discretisation, as discussed above.
-Therefore, all relevant relations from the single-timescale expansion are reproduced by the convective diffusion scheme.\\
+Assuming constant $\ord{p}{0,1}$ then $\partial_t \ord{p}{0} \to d_t\ord{p}{0}$ and relation (\ref{eq:pressure_1time_cdiff_0}) is exactly the physical divergence relation (\ref{eq:pressure_convective_0}), plus all the artificial diffusion terms.
+The retention of the artificial pressure diffusion term allows for Brezzi-Pitk{\"a}ranta stabilisation as discussed above.
+Therefore, all relevant relations from the single-timescale expansion are reproduced by the convective diffusion scheme.

 Next, we carry out a multiple-timescale expansion of (\ref{eq:pressure_modified},\ref{eq:velocity_modified}) with convective diffusion scaling (\ref{eq:convective_diffusion_scaling}).
 The $\mathcalOM{\-2}$, $\mathcalOM{\-1}$ and $\mathcalOM{0}$ velocity relations are: